Become a member or subscribe to our newsletter

 Mersmak: Products made from berries and vegetables according to artisanal principles.

-Mörby gård: Organic beef, grain products, and honey.
+Mörby gård: Organic beef and grain products.

 Raaseporin hunaja: Honey honey products, beeswax candles.